smalhar32/smalhar32/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on technical skill development
-- ☕ I’m currently learning Java
+- ☕ I’m currently learning web development
 - 🤔 I’m looking for help with oportunities
-- 💬 Ask me about java, python
+- 💬 Ask me about html, css, javascript, java, python, sql
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/shivam-malhar-56264a1a8/">Linked in</a>
 - ⚡ Fun fact: You should figure it out 😃